inventree/InvenTree/docs/docs/barcodes/internal.md

 2. The model name key has not a fixed length.
 Some model names are longer than others.
 E.g. a part QR code with the shortest possible id requires 11 chars, while a stock location QR code with the same id would already require 20 chars, which already requires QR code version 2 and quickly version 3.

 !!! info "QR code versions"
     There are 40 different qr code versions from 1-40.
 They all can encode more data than the previous version, but require more "squares".
-E.g. a V1 QR codes has 21x21 "pixels" while a V2 already has 25x25.
+E.g. a V1 QR codes has 21x21 "squares" while a V2 already has 25x25.
 For more information see [QR code comparison](https://www.qrcode.com/en/about/version.html).

 For a more detailed size analysis of the JSON-based QR codes refer to [this issue](https://github.com/inventree/InvenTree/issues/6612).